Vagus Nerve Stimulation

 Soon after VNS was approved by the FDA as a seizure treatment, reports indicated a possible decrease in depression symptoms in patients who had the device implanted for seizure control.
 Like electroconvulsive therapy, VNS is believed to work by using electricity to influence the production of brain chemicals called neurotransmitters.
 Depression has been tied to an imbalance in those chemicals.

-In studies involving more than 200 patients leading to the 2005 FDA approval of VNS for TRD, the device showed no benefit during the first two or three months.
-After one year however, 20 to 30 percent of patients reported significant improvements, and half of these patients reported that their symptoms had nearly resolved completely.
+In studies involving more than 200 patients leading to the 2005 FDA approval of VNS for treatment-resistant depression (TRD), the device showed no benefit during the first two or three months.
+After one year however, 20-30 percent of patients reported significant improvements, and half of these patients reported that their symptoms had nearly resolved completely.
 However, other patients did not improve or their symptoms worsened.
 VNS has been FDA-approved for people with chronic or recurrent TRD who have failed to respond to four or more adequate treatments.

 VNS should not be considered in patients presenting with any of the following: